easolhq/easolhq.github.io/docs/reference/objects/author.md

 parent: Objects
 ---

-When using an `author` object you have access to the following attributes.
+When using an `Author` object you have access to the following attributes.

 # author.avatar

-An [image]({% link docs/reference/objects/image.md %}) object for the author's avatar if they have one.
+An [Image]({% link docs/reference/objects/image.md %}) object for the author's avatar if they have one.

 # author.biography